top of page

 The final touch, and one often skipped by lesser craftsmen looking to save a little time where it might go unnoticed.

-Each edge is sanded to be round, flush and smooth, then carefully brush dyed, and when fully prepared, polished to a mirror finish with beeswax.
+Each edge is sanded to be round, flush and smooth, then carefully brush dyed, and when fully prepared, polished to a glossy finish with beeswax.

-This is often imitated with thick edge paints.
-These cover mistakes and look good, but just long enough to sell, soon beginning to chip away with use.
+This is often imitated with thick edge paints which at first look even more impressive, but edge paint lasts just long enough to sell, soon beginning to chip away with use.

 bottom of page